Our Year in Review

 His talent for writing has made him an important factor in proofreading and verifying every piece of writing that you see on TrashTalk social media.

-Angad Malhotra is the secretary of the TrashTalk board and is responsible for making sure that all of our affairs are in order.
+Angad Singh is the secretary of the TrashTalk board and is responsible for making sure that all of our affairs are in order.

-Thanks to his computer engineering proficiencies, Angad is responsible for bringing our website up to standards as well as maintaining all of our servers and other I.T. tasks.
+Thanks to his computer engineering proficiencies, Angad acts as technological director and is responsible for bringing our website up to standards as well as maintaining all of our servers and other I.T. tasks.

-Thanks to an accounting background, Diego is the perfect overseer of the financials of TrashTalk.
+Thanks to an accounting background, Sébastien is the perfect overseer of the financials of TrashTalk.